Engee documentation

 Yes

-# Pressure compensator valve regulation range — area of the fully open pressure compensator valve
+# Pressure compensator valve regulation range — the area of the fully open pressure compensator valve

 Details

-The cross-sectional area of the valve orifice in the fully open position.
-This parameter is used as an upper limit for area and pressure calculations during simulation.
+The cross-sectional area of the valve opening in the fully open position.
+This parameter is used as an upper limit for calculating the area and pressure during the simulation.

 Default value